gajoseph/purge/README.md

 ## iPURGE
-This program automatically purges(deletes) data in a database.The data is purged based on a how old it is.
+This program automatically purges(deletes) data in a database.The purged done based on how old the data is.
 Retention of data is based on condition applied to last updated date / last modified data field/column in a table.
-If table row meets the conidtion then it is a cndidate to delete.
+When a row in a table meets the condition then it is selected for deletion.
+After that other rules are also applied before it is finally deleted

 1. To apply the condition set the property`ALL.TAB.FIELD`; for example `ALL.TAB.FIELD=updt_timestmp` means all the table has an updt_timestmp and `ALL.TAB.FIELD.VALUE=2018-04-22
 ALL.TAB.FIELD.VALUE.FORMAT=yyyy-MM-dd
 ALL.TAB.FIELD.COMP.OPR=<=` and all rows with update_timestmp <=2018-04-22 are ready to be deleted.